jackdesert/jackdesert.github.io/_posts/2018-07-05-uwsgi-nginx--common-hurdles.markdown

-Common Hurdles when Deploying a Python app with uWSGI and Nginx
+Common Hurdles when Deploying a Python App with uWSGI and Nginx
 ===============================================================

 So you wrote a shiny new WSGI application and you want to